Wheel terms explained

-The diameter of the wheel is given in milimeters (mm).
-Usually this number can be read directly from the wheel or it can easily be measured.
+The diameter of the wheel is given in millimetres (mm).
+Usually, this number can be read directly from the wheel or it can easily be measured.

-The diameter of the wheel has relevance for behaviour of the wheels, such as acceleration vs. speed, manueverable vs. direction stability.
+The diameter of the wheel has relevance for the behaviour of the wheels, such as acceleration vs. speed, manoeuvrable vs. direction stability.
 The range of diameter for different wheel type and its relevance can be seen here:

 Better acceleration <---- ----> Higher speeds

 More control <---- ----> Higher direction stability

-This term is the relative hardness of the wheel, and is descibed by an A-number.
+This term is the relative hardness of the wheel and is described by an A-number.
 100A is very hard, and 0A is soft.

 The durometer of the wheel has relevance for how well shocks are absorbed and for the grip.
 But also wear and speed depends on the durometer.
 The range of durometer for different wheel types and its relevance can be seen on this figure:

 Lower bodyweight <---- ----> Higher bodyweight